-The City's total water demand for the most recent calendar year (2017) of data was 13,973 AFY.
-Over the past five years (2013-2017), the City experienced an average annual water demand of 15,429 AFY, and over the past ten years (2008-2017), the annual average water demand was 16,515 AFY.
-Although there have been extenuating circumstances that have occurred over the previous five year period, including an extended economic downturn, significant restrictions to the imported water supply to southern California, legal challenges to the Ventura River water supply and multiple years of drought conditions, it was recommended by RBF Consulting who was commissioned to complete the original 2013 CWRR to include a larger data set to predict a "typical" average annual water demand.
-In the previous 2013 to 2016 CWRRs, the City had been more comfortable using the most recent 5-year average as the baseline demand condition.
+The City's total water demand for the most recent calendar year (2018) was 14,211 AFY.
+Over the past five years (2014-2018), the City experienced an average annual water demand of 14,727 AFY, and over the past ten years (2009-2018), the annual average water demand was 16,035 AFY.
+In the previous 2013 to 2016 CWRRs, the most recent 5-year average was used as the baseline demand condition.
 However, it was recommended in the 2016 CWRR that the City reconsider using the 5-year average and use the 10-year average in the 2017 CWRR.
-Thus, the 2017 and 2018 CWRRs utilize the 10-year City annual average.
-Utilizing the previous 10-year City annual average, the baseline water demand for the 2018 CWRR is 16,515 AF, a decrease of 596 AF from the 2017 CWRR baseline water demand of 17,111 AF.
-In the previous CWRRs the baseline water demand had been decreasing each year and was a result of approved water rate increases as well as the Council approving, in June 2015, a four-tiered (drought) water rate structure and the February 2014 City call for 10% voluntary conservation, followed by the September 2014 City declaration of a Stage 3 Water Emergency requiring customers to reduce their use by 20% due to the prolonged drought.
+Thus, the 2017, 2018, and 2019 CWRRs utilize the 10-year average demand.
+Utilizing the previous 10-year City annual average, the baseline water demand for the 2019 CWRR is 16,035 AF, a decrease of 480 AF from the 2018 CWRR baseline water demand of 16,515 AF.
+This continued decrease is likely a result of: (1) approved water rate increases; (2) the June 2015 City Council approval of a four-tiered (drought) water rate structure; (3) the February 2014 City call for 10% voluntary conservation; and, (4) the September 2014 City declaration of a Stage 3 Water Emergency requiring customers to reduce their use by 20% due to the prolonged drought.

-The City has a total of 49 projects that are under construction or approved for development.
-These projects include an additional 847,957 SF of non-residential development and 3,011 residential dwelling units.
+The City has a total of 53 projects that are under construction or approved for development.
+These projects include an additional 491,276 SF of non-residential development and 3,417 residential dwelling units.
 By developing water usage factors based on recent consumption data, the City can more accurately predict the additional future water demand for the approved development projects.
-Using the City-specific water usage factors, the under construction and approved development projects will generate an additional annual average water demand of 1,384 AFY.
-Therefore, the estimated water demands total 17,899 AFY.
-Assuming an average absorption rate of 350 dwelling units per (and the equivalent growth in non-residential development), it is anticipated that the currently under construction and approved projects will be completed by year 2026.
+Using the City-specific water usage factors, the under construction and approved development projects will generate an additional annual average water demand of 1,346 AFY.
+Therefore, the estimated water demands total 17,402 AFY.
+This report assumes that the currently under construction and approved projects will be completed by year 2023.

-The 2018 CWRR projects out the demands to the Year 2030 which is beyond the year that the approved projects would be fully vested.
-In order to project out the estimated demand to the Year 2030 an approximate growth rate of 0.54% (Per City Planning Department) was used to estimate the increase in demand from the time all approved projects were fully vested (Year 2026) to the Year 2030.
+The 2019 CWRR projects out the demands to the Year 2030 which is beyond the year that the approved projects would be fully vested.
+In order to project out the estimated demand for the Years 2024 through 2030 an approximate growth rate of 0.54% (Per City Planning Department based on the Department of Finance historical data for population) was used to estimate the increase in demand from the time all approved projects were fully vested (Year 2023) to the Year 2030.

-The City's projected available water supply is constantly changing, depending upon environmental and legal constraints.
-The City's normal year water supply is 21,381 AFY; however, with drought conditions persisting in 2018, the available water supply may drop to 15,321 AFY in 2018 and if the drought conditions continue, could drop to a low of 13,992 AFY in 2020.
+The City's projected available water supply is constantly changing, depending upon environmental, regulatory, operational, and legal constraints.
+The City's normal year water supply is 21,415 AFY; however, the available water supply is estimated at 15,651 AFY in 2019.

-The near-term water supply picture to meet the needs of the development projects that are under construction and approved will remain relatively the same as the existing condition, however the City can expect to increase the water supply from Casitas by 653 AFY (by 2026) to meet the additional water demand in the Casitas boundary.
+The near-term water supply picture to meet the needs of the development projects that are under construction and approved will remain relatively the same as the existing condition, however the City can expect to increase the water supply from Casitas by 582 AFY by 2023 (as calculated in Table 3-6) to meet the additional water demand in the Casitas boundary.

 Table 6-1 provides a comparison of the existing water demand and supply, and the near-term water demand and supply.
-It should be noted that the low end of the water supply range is less than the anticipated demand beginning in year 2018 (Drought).
+While the projected water supply in a 2019 and 2021 drought scenario is less than the projected demand, it should be noted that demand during drought periods has been less than projected in recent years.